 To avoid this situation, it's important to be picky with what you use your credit card for.
 Using your card for “wants”, like the handbag, new shoes, or fancy dinner, is not the most responsible.
 You should reserve your credit card for buying the items you need, such as gas and school supplies instead.

 It’s also imperative that you keep the future in mind when using your card.
 You never know when you may need your card for an emergency situation or a big future purchase.
 To be prepared for financial emergencies, it’s a good idea to always remain well below your credit limit, which is the maximum dollar amount that a credit card lender will allow you to borrow at one time.
-Additionally, if you remember that the credit history you’re building now will be accessible to creditors in the future, then you will be more likely to make the right decisions with your credit card.
+Additionally, if you remember that credit bureaus will provide the credit history you’re building now to other lenders you may utilize in the future, then you will be more likely to make the right decisions with your credit card.

 2. Aim to pay your full credit card balance every month

 Each month, you will receive a credit card bill.
 This statement has all of the transactions you made throughout the month and the total amount owed to your credit card issuer.
 This is known as the credit card balance.
 Each time you get a statement, you can choose to pay off the entire balance, the minimum monthly payment required by your credit card company, or any amount in between.